Sensitivity label downstream inheritance

 Enabling fully automated downstream inheritance

 By default, downstream inheritance operates in user consent mode.
-To switch downstream inheritance in the tenant to fully automated mode, the Power BI admin must enable the Automatically apply sensitivity labels to downstream content (preview) tenant setting in the admin portal.
+To switch downstream inheritance in the tenant to fully automated mode, the Power BI admin must enable the Automatically apply sensitivity labels to downstream content tenant setting in the admin portal.

 Considerations and limitations

 - Downstream inheritance is limited to 80 items.
 If the number of downstream items exceeds 80, no downstream inheritance takes place.
+Only the item the label was actually applied to will receive the label.

 - Downstream inheritance never overwrites manually applied labels.